andrepolischuk/andrepolischuk.github.io/notes/about-to-do-shedule-and-planning.md

 _September 14, 2017_

+Tips for simple following what you want to do.
+Without calendars, gtd, and other stuff.

 I don't like a rigid planning.
 Caledars, reminders, scheduled events are not for me.
 But at the same time I want barely control things I want to do.